zener90818/onnxruntime/docs/Reduced_Operator_Kernel_build.md

 When building ORT with a reduced set of kernel registrations, `--skip_tests` **MUST** be specified as the kernel reduction will render many of the unit tests invalid.

 NOTE: The operator exclusion logic when building with an operator reduction configuration file will only disable kernel registrations each time it runs.
 It will NOT re-enable previously disabled kernels.
-If you wish to change the list of kernels included, it is best to revert the repository to a clean state (`git reset --hard`) before building ORT again.
+If you wish to change the list of kernels included, it is best to revert the repository to a clean state (e.g. via `git reset --hard`) before building ORT again.

-## Creating configuration file with required kernels
+## Creating a configuration file with the required kernels

 The script in `<ORT Root>/tools/python/create_reduced_build_config.py` should be used to create the configuration file.
 This file can be manually edited as needed.
-The configuration can be created from either ONNX or ORT format models, but not both.
+The configuration can be created from either ONNX or ORT format models.

 ```
 create_reduced_build_config.py --help